matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 of bindings.
 A binding, binds a role to list of members.
 Member type is identified by prefix: Example: user, service account, group or domain.

 131) You are running an app in VM instance storing its data on a persistent data storage.
-Yoy are taking snapshots every 48 hours.
+You are taking snapshots every 48 hours.
 If the VM instance crashes, you can manually bring it back up inj 45 minutes from snapshot.
 What is your RTO and RPO?
 Answer: RTO (Recovery Time Objective): 45 minutes.
 RPO (Recovery Point Objective): 48 hours.